Guided tours

 Guided tours can be booked for groups and are available in a variety of languages.

-People in Their Worlds: An Overview of the Rautenstrauch-Joest-Museum
+A Museum in Transformation – An Overview of the Museum

 Diversity of Belief: Hinduism and Buddhism